mudrockdev/zyxel-dx3200-root-access/README.md

-# Zyzel dx3200 root access
+# Zyxel dx3200 root access

 This project is solely made for easily getting root password on some models of Zyxel modem and routers for home users.
 Do not use this project to get root password on a device owned by ISP or by another person.